 Capital Gains Tax

-Receiving an asset through a Will or intestacy does not make you liable for Capital Gains Tax.
-However, if you later sell that asset for more than its market value at the time you received it at, this transaction will make you liable for Capital Gains Tax.
+Receiving an asset through a Will or intestacy does not automatically make you liable for Capital Gains Tax.
+However, if you later sell that asset for more than its value at the date of death, this may give rise to a charge to Capital Gains Tax.

 Share your experiences

 Please note: The views expressed in community areas of this site do not necessarily reflect or represent the views of Law on the Web, its owners, its staff or contributors.